 Reminder: Loading Dock Access

-The Safer Badgers program requires some changes to loading dock access in monitored buildings.
+The testing program requires some changes to loading dock access in monitored buildings.
 In general, we recommend that loading docks remain unlocked in all buildings.
 The following conditions apply for monitored buildings:

-- Signage at the loading dock must indicate that it is not an authorized building entrance; this signage should direct people to the entrance monitored by Badger Wellness Ambassadors.
+- Signage at the loading dock must indicate that it is not an authorized building entrance; this signage should direct people to the monitored entrances

 - The loading dock must be periodically checked to verify that people are not using it as a building entrance instead of the monitored entrance.